melanieberrut/classifields/lesson.md

 Good practise: on the controller, all the new : vm.something at the top of the code, should be alphabetically ordered.

+#watch
+watchers, is a special feature that comes with $, watches some values and we can define custom behavior to respond on when this value changes

 #Glossary
 XHR: XML Http Request
 IIFE: Immediately invoke function Expression